China courts hardline Buddhist party ahead of Myanmar poll

 In June, Xi hosted Nobel laureate Suu Kyi.

-Ties between Beijing and its southern neighbor were close when Myanmar was under military rule and treated as a pariah state by Western nations.
+Ties between Beijing and its southern neighbour were close when Myanmar was under military rule and treated as a pariah state by Western nations.

 But in 2011, when the junta ceded power to a quasi-civilian government, China was stung by Myanmar’s sudden suspension of the Chinese-led $3.6 billion Myitsone dam project in the northern state of Kachin following a public outcry over its environmental impact.